This page tells you about the chemotherapy drug paclitaxel (Taxol) and its possible side effects. There is information about

 Sometimes it is combined with other anti cancer drugs.

 One type of paclitaxel is combined with a protein called albumin to form a drug called Abraxane.
+Doctors also call it nab-paclitaxel.
 This drug tends to cause fewer side effects than other types of paclitaxel.
-But it is not suitable for all the cancers that paclitaxel is used to treat.
+It treats breast cancer that has spread and pancreatic cancer that has spread.

 You can have paclitaxel through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
 Or you may have it through a central line, a portacath or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
 You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.